 Zhukovskyy not guilty of all charges in crash that killed 7

 Aug.
-9—The truck driver accused of killing seven motorcyclists in a 2019 crash in Randolph was found not guilty of negligent homicide, manslaughter and reckless conduct by a jury on Tuesday.
+10—The truck driver accused of killing seven motorcyclists in a 2019 crash in Randolph was found not guilty of all charges on Tuesday.

-After deliberating less than three hours, the Coos County jury found Volodymyr Zhukovskyy, 26, of West Springfield, Mass., not guilty on all counts.
-Zhukovskyy appeared to wipe tears from his eyes as the forewoman repeated "not guilty" on charge after charge.
-He looked up and pointed to the sky.
+After deliberating less than three hours, the Coos County jury found Volodymyr Zhukovskyy, 26, of West Springfield, Mass., not guilty on all 15 counts, including manslaughter, negligent homicide and reckless conduct.

 The full acquittal marked a dramatic shift from three years of public judgment against Zhukovskyy.